Nexmo/nexmo-developer/_documentation/en/client-sdk/overview.md

 ## Concepts

-Many of the concepts used in the Client SDK are a result of the design of the Conversation API, which is the underlying technology.
-Concepts that will be useful in using the Client SDK are as follows:
+Many of the concepts used in the Client SDK are a result of the design of the [Conversation API](/conversation/overview), which is the underlying technology.
+The following Concepts will help you use the Client SDK:

 ```concept_list
 product: conversation